GiuseppeGalilei/NDL/README.md

 # NDL
-Homeworks from the Network Dynamics and Learning course
+Homeworks from the Network Dynamics and Learning course, held at Politecnico di Torino in the academic year 2021/22.